Inspired

 Kevin has devoted his life to bringing these ideologies of oneness, unity, connection and prayer through folk art, visiting schools on and off the reservation.
 By connecting traditional folk songs, stories and dances to stories of spiritual virtues and attributes, he encourages children and youth to strive for excellence, and to discover and develop their own unique gifts for service to humanity.

-In his interview with Cloud9, Kevin describes life on Standing Rock, his spiritual connections to the land and the conditions that led him to finding the Faith and becoming a Baha’i.
+In his interview with Cloud9, Kevin describes life on Standing Rock, his spiritual connections to the land, and the conditions that led him to find the Faith and become a Baha’i.
 We learn about his creative journey and how he fuses both his indigenous observances and Baha’i beliefs into his work and service.
-We also learn how his faith and traditional background has landed him in schools and on stages across the world, including countless Parliament of World Religion conferences, festivals, and also the Lincoln Centre and Kennedy Centre for the Performing Arts.
+We also learn how his faith and traditional background have landed him in schools and on stages across the world, including countless Parliament of World Religion conferences and festivals, as well as the Lincoln Centre and Kennedy Centre for the Performing Arts.

 You can learn more about Kevin on his website or find his memoirs on Amazon!